2026-2027 Academic Year Scholarships - JAN. 15, 2026!

 English Language Learner Scholarship

-• Must have been enrolled in the ELL program in Cumberland County Public Schools during their K-12 years (WIDA testing)
+This grant is established to encourage and assist graduates of Cumberland High School (CHS) who have attended CHS for a minimum of 4 semesters and who have been enrolled in the ELL program in the Cumberland County Public Schools at some point during their K-12 years (WIDA testing).

 A representative of the English Language Learner Scholarship will be allowed to give input to the Cumberland County Public Schools Foundation Scholarship Committee to help select the scholarship winners.